-On March 31, 1998, the Company completed the submission of its New Drug Application (NDA) to the FDA, seeking approval to market Hextend in the United States.
+The Company has submitted a New Drug Application (NDA) to the FDA, seeking approval to market Hextend in the United States.
+After reviewing the NDA, the FDA sent the Company an action letter seeking clarification of certain matters.
+The Company has responded to the FDA's action letter and is awaiting approval of the NDA.
 The NDA includes data from the Company's Phase III clinical trials, in which the primary endpoints were successfully met.
 The Company believes that the low incidence of adverse events related to blood clotting in the Hextend patients demonstrates that Hextend may be safely used in large amounts.
 However, the FDA will make its own evaluation of the clinical trial data and there is no assurance that the FDA will approve the Company's NDA.